superwall/mediaconverter/README.md

 # Gumroad Mediaconverter (GRMC)

 A video conversion service that transforms video files into HLS streaming formats using FFmpeg.
+Compatible with AWS S3, Cloudflare R2, and other S3-compatible storage services.

 ## Endpoints